A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: Numerical Algorithms and Application to Image Restoration

-In the following, we propose numerical algorithms associated with the proposed discrete TGV for solving denoising problems and the computation of the TGV value.
-We compare the denoising results with some discrete variational models.
-Moreover, for some test images and their $90^\circ$ rotated versions, the value of the TGV for the proposed model and the classic discrete TGV are computed and compared. {The experimental MATLAB code that reproduces all materials is provided on Mendeley Data \cite{Hosseini_data}.}
+Moreover, for some test images and their $90^{\circ}$ rotated versions, we compute and compare the value of the TGV for the proposed model and the classic discrete TGV. {The experimental MATLAB code that reproduces all materials is provided on Mendeley Data \cite{Hosseini_data}.} {